Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

 restrict-sysctls                 true         audit    true
 ```

-The violations for each of the baseline policy is logged in policy report, similar to other policies as mentioned in Validation section above.
+The violations for each of the Baseline policies is logged in a policy report, similar to the other policies mentioned in Validation section above.
-In order to give more insights towards each violation use below mentioned command.
+To get more information on each violation, use the following command.

 ### Example to list policy violations at pod level